ogiogiovictor/microverse_porfolio_project/README.md

 This project is a portfolio project design

 # About Project
-A simple portfolio project design  build with Flexbox and Grid System to showcase developers products and implementation of Formspree for capturing
+A simple portfolio project design  build with Flexbox and Grid System to showcase developers products and implementation of Formspree for capturing.

 # Built With
 - HTML